Move over, Bitcoin. Ethereum is at an all-time high - KTVZ

 Move over, Bitcoin.
 Ethereum is at an all-time high

-Ethereum, or ether for short, hit a new record high Saturday of just under $2,900.
-Ether prices have nearly quadrupled in 2021, soaring 290%.
+Ethereum, or ether for short, hit a new record high Monday of about $3,200.
+Ether prices have more than quadrupled in 2021, soaring 325%.
 Bitcoin has had a great run too this year, doubling in value.

-The total value of all Ethereum in circulation is now about $333 billion, according to CoinMarketCap.
-Bitcoin’s market value is nearly $1.1 trillion.
+The total value of all Ethereum in circulation is now about $367 billion, according to CoinMarketCap.
+Bitcoin’s market value is $1.1 trillion.

 Bitcoin has soared this year in part due to increased adoption from corporate America.
 Musk’s Tesla and software firm MicroStrategy have bought bitcoin to hold on their balance sheets.
 Digital payments giants Square and PayPal are letting users buy, sell and hold crypto, too.